 The Distributed Edge

 While this has many benefits for security and stability, a distributed edge network offers an elegant path to make any website globally accessible.
 The very nature of edge environments is that they exist in the blurry border territory between traditional networks and users.
-Distributed edge networks spread out their points of presence to cover wide areas, nationally and internationally.
-With a big enough edge network, any user can access your website with a reduced data travel time through the edge nodes closest to that particular user.
-That user in Lisbon is now connecting to an edge node in Lisbon, While the New York user is connecting to an edge node in New York.
+Distributed edge networks spread out their edge locations to cover wide areas, nationally and internationally.
+With a big enough edge network, any user can access your website with a reduced data travel time through the edge locations closest to that particular user.
+That user in Lisbon is now connecting to an edge location in Lisbon, While the New York user is connecting to an edge location in New York.
 Your global client base no longer cares where your business is located, because for all intents and purposes, you’re right next door.
-This does require sophisticated load balancing technology to ensure users are routed to the appropriate node, but with the right tool, edge nodes can drastically boost connection speeds by shaving precious seconds off of data travel time.
+This does require sophisticated load balancing technology to ensure users are routed to the appropriate edge location, but with the right tool, edge locations can drastically boost connection speeds by shaving precious seconds off of data travel time.

-Azion has our own state of the art distributed edge network, with points of presence across the United States and globally.
+Azion has our own state of the art distributed edge network, with edge locations across the United States and globally.
 We care about creating a platform accessible to all users, and have built our network with a focus on bringing your website to the users that want to access it.
 Once you’ve achieved this new level of customer connectivity by operating on a distributed edge network, you’ll want to make sure you have a load balancing tool that can handle the complexity of such a network.
-Our in-house load balancing solution, Advanced Load Balancer, is custom built to meet the unique demands of the edge, using sophisticated layer 7 algorithms to connect your users to the nearest healthy node, ensuring a smooth and stable customer experience.
+Our in-house load balancing solution, Load Balancer, is custom built to meet the unique demands of the edge, using sophisticated layer 7 algorithms to connect your users to the nearest healthy edge location, ensuring a smooth and stable customer experience.